-- 1. Redundant hardware RAID cards with BBU caches, each with local goldcaps surviving power outages, their BBU caches cross-coupled via high-speed interconnects. - 2.
-HDD / SSD redundancy: almost any RAID level you can think of. - 3.
-Redundant SAS cross-cabling: any head can access any device. - 4.
-BBU caches are redundant and cross-coupled, similarly to RDMA.
+- 4. BBU caches are redundant and cross-coupled, similarly to RDMA.
 When SSD caches are added to both cards, you also get redundancy there. - 5.
-When using cross-coupled redundant cards, you automatically get redundant host bus interfaces (HBAs). - 6.
-The same story: you also get two independent RAID controller instances which can do RAID computations independently from each other.
+When using cross-coupled redundant cards, you automatically get redundant host bus interfaces (HBAs). - The same story: you also get two independent RAID controller instances which can do RAID computations independently from each other.
 Some implementations do this even in hardware (ASICs). - 7.
 Dito: both cards may be plugged into two different servers, thereby creating redundancy at control level.
 As a side effect, you may also get a similar functionality than DRBD.

-Manager Hint 4.22: Redunduncy degree of RAID vs commercial appliances
+Manager Hint 4.26: Redunduncy degree of RAID vs commercial appliances